danymar24/resume/static/media/resume.bb7c1b2b7d28dab1a8aa.md

 Toyota Motors North America

 **Project:** Admin Portal
-**Technologies:** **Angular** 8, Typescript, HTML5, CSS3, Sass, Angular Material, Java API’s, **Redux**
+**Technologies:** Angular 8, Typescript, HTML5, CSS3, Sass, Bootstrap 4, Nginx, GraphQL, Docker, Azure, Ionic, Apache Cordova, Ionic, React Native

 * In charge of analysis, design and development of the project Admin portal.
+* Worked closely with the Digital Architecture team to ensure best practices during the software development lifecycle.
-* The project was based on the framework angular 8 as front end and Java apis as backend.
+* The project was based on the framework angular 8 as front end and Java APIs as backend.
-* Develop using best practices.
+* Web application development using best practices.
-* Develop using Scrum methodology
+* Develop using Agile methodologies
-* Developed a POC to showcase the benefits of using GraphQL using Apollo Server.

-**Project:** Telematics Support Tool
-**Technologies:** **Angular** 8, **Typescript**, HTML5, CSS3, Sass, Bootstrap 4, Nginx, GraphQL, **Docker**, Azure, **Ionic**, Apache Cordova, React Native
+* Migrated the web application using mobile technologies like ionic framework and React Native
 * In charge of the analysis, development and testing of the Telematics Support Tool.
-* Design and architecture of the project during the analysis phase.
+* Led the Design and architecture of the project during the analysis phase.
-* Develop using Scrum Agile methodology.
+* Develop using Scrum Agile methodology to ensure agile software development.
 * Develop with best practices the project using the latest front end technologies as Angular, Sass and Bootstrap 4.
 * In charge of the migration of the backend api to GraphQL using Apollo Server and Apollo Client.
-* In charge of the deployment of the project using technologies such as Nginx, Azure and Docker.
-* Converted the web application to a hybrid mobile application using ionic.
-* Developed a POC using React Native to showcase the benefits and compare with different technologies.

 ## Cognizant, Carrolton, TX.
 ---------